Menditect/documentation/docs/Tools/playwright-connector.md

 Some relevant microflows are explained here.
 Note that specific Microflow and Microflow parameter documentation is also shown in MTA.

 Note that some Microflows contain an `Options` parameter.
 This parameter can be left `Empty` when using the Microflow in MTA, but it allows for setting specific options for that microflow.

+- `Start_Frontend_Test...` either one of these 3 microflows is called first when starting a Frontend Test, in order to create the Browser object.
+- `Create_BrowserContext` is called next, creating the `BrowserContext` object.
+- `Create_Page` is called next, creating the `Page` object.
+- `Delete_...` in the `Deletion` folder, these are used to stop the test.
+- `Teardown_Playwright` is used to remove Playwright from memory.

 [Locator](../mta/frontend-glossary#locator) microflows are inside the `Microflows/Commands/Get_Locator_By...` folders.
 - The `Get_Locator_By_Page` folder contains Locators that have the complete Browser Page as scope to locate any HTML element.